OpenLineage/OpenLineage/CONTRIBUTING.md

 OpenLineage uses [GitHub's fork and pull model](https://help.github.com/articles/about-collaborative-development-models/) to create a contribution.

-Every contribution is [signed](#sign-your-work) to say that the contributor has the rights to make the contribution and agrees with the [Developer Certificate of Origin (DCO)](why-the-dco.md)
+Make sure to [sign-off](https://github.com/OpenLineage/OpenLineage/blob/main/why-the-dco.md) your work to say that the contributor has the rights to make the contribution and agrees with the [Developer Certificate of Origin (DCO)](why-the-dco.md)

 To ensure your pull request is accepted, follow these guidelines: